Student Conduct

 The Code resolution process is facilitated through an administrative hearing to determine if there has been a violation of College policy.
 Although all cases are heard administratively, some procedures differ between cases that are or are not eligible for suspension/expulsion.
 The College reserves the right to determine procedures and appropriate individuals to include in the process.
 In an administrative hearing, the responding student has a right to make a written and/or oral statement describing the event(s) that lead to the alleged violations, bring witnesses, or witness statements, and present evidence.

 All hearings are generally closed except to those individuals who are part of the proceedings, unless otherwise arranged by prior mutual written agreement between the accused student and the hearing officer.
 The hearing officer may permit a limited number of NDSCS personnel to be present as observers for the purpose of training or observation.
-Other exceptions may also be made as deemed necessary by the executive director for student and residential life or designee.
+Other exceptions may also be made as deemed necessary by the director for campus life or designee.

 In all cases involving an allegation of discrimination, harassment, retaliation or sexual misconduct, both the complainant and respondent shall have equal procedural rights as detailed in the NDSCS Title IX Compliance Policy and the NDSCS Sexual Misconduct Policy.
 To review these policies, visit ndscs.edu/current-students/sexual-misconduct-prevention-reporting-title-ix.